jineetshah/collegenotes1/docs/intro.md

 Each course has its own dedicated folder.
 To access the notes for a specific lecture, simply navigate to the corresponding course folder and select the lecture you're interested in.

-We hope you find these notes helpful in your studies!
+We hope you find these notes helpful in your studies!!